dangodinho98/MeBot/README.md

 3. Build the Docker image:
     ```dockerfile
-    # See https://aka.ms/customizecontainer to learn how to customize your debug container and how Visual Studio uses this Dockerfile to build your images for faster debugging.

-    # This stage is used when running from VS in fast mode (Default for Debug configuration)
     FROM mcr.microsoft.com/dotnet/runtime:9.0 AS base
     USER $APP_UID
     WORKDIR /app

-    # This stage is used to build the service project
     FROM mcr.microsoft.com/dotnet/sdk:9.0 AS build
     ARG BUILD_CONFIGURATION=Release
     WORKDIR /src